wingsuit-designsystem/wingsuit/docs/src/pages/components/wingsuit/index.md

         - title: Impressum
           link: "#"
 ```
 With field type `object` you can pass any objects to the twig template.
-This is useful for menu for example.
-You can edit the json string with knobs.
+This is useful for the menu, for example.
+You can edit the JSON string with knobs.

-### Visibilty
+### Visibility
-@TODO: Write explanation
+@TODO: Write an explanation
 ```yaml
 visibility: storybook | drupal | none
 ```